 Catherine Haden, Ph.D.

 Catherine Haden is Professor of Psychology at Loyola University Chicago.
-Haden holds a BA in Psychology from Wake Forest University, and a M.A. and Ph.D from Emory University in 1995 and was a post-doctoral fellow at the Center for Developmental Science at the University of North Carolina at Chapel Hill from 1995 to 1997.
-She has been on the faculty in the Department of Psychology at Loyola University Chicago since 1997.
+Haden holds a BA in Psychology from Wake Forest University, and a M.A. and Ph.D from Emory University.
+She was a post-doctoral fellow at the Center for Developmental Science at the University of North Carolina at Chapel Hill prior to joining the faculty in the Department of Psychology at Loyola University Chicago in 1997.

-Haden's program of research focuses on social factors - such as interactions with parents - that can influence developmental changes in children's learning and remembering.
-Recent work considers how parent-child conversations during hands-on activities in museums impact children's interest and understanding of science, technology, engineering and math (STEM).
+Haden's program of research focuses on how the interactions children have with their parents can influence developmental changes in learning and remembering.
+Recent work asks how parent-child conversations during hands-on activities in museums can impact children's interest and understanding of science, technology, engineering and math (STEM).
 Haden is especially interested in identifying ways that parents and other educators can support children's memory and cognitive development.
 For example, the research at the museum is aimed to help practitioners develop and identify practices that are effective in encouraging STEM rich family interactions.

 Haden has received funding for her research from the National Science Foundation, the National Institutes of Health, and the Spencer Foundation.
 She teaches graduate courses in Cognitive Development, Research Methods, Memory, and Parenting, and undergraduate Research Methods and Laboratory in Developmental Psychology.
 Her active research team includes 6-8 undergraduate research assistants each semester.
 She has mentored several McNair scholars.
 Haden has been recognized through several awards for her teaching and mentoring of students.